gabeg805/Extensible-Login-Manager/README.md

               If this doesn't work then hopefully at the very least your bootup time will be faster!

+    - Password is incorrect, even though it is typed in correctly.
+            * When this happens, a reboot tends to fix it.
+If it doesn't work the first time, try a couple of reboots.
+I think this problem is related to how the text is stored in memory, but I'm not 100% sure.

 Who knows what gems the logs may hold!